luisrico/analytics-ml-lab/instructions/03-Jupyter-Notebook.md

 Use the password: `developer` to access the files, and double click in the file named:
 `sparksql-tensorflow.ipynb`.
-Then a new browser tab will open and you will be able to push button `Run` to execute all the actions in the notebook and see the results as a Data Scientist pro...
+Then a new browser tab will open and you will be able to push button `Run`  (or click Shift + Enter) to execute all the actions in the notebook and see the results as a Data Scientist pro...
 Enjoy the experience!